Trust Co. of Vermont Raises Holdings in Bristol-Myers Squibb (NYSE:BMY)

 In other Bristol-Myers Squibb news, EVP Autenried Paul Von sold 18,363 shares of the business’s stock in a transaction on Monday, November 22nd.
 The stock was sold at an average price of $57.17, for a total transaction of $1,049,812.71.
 The transaction was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
 Also, CEO Giovanni Caforio sold 25,000 shares of the business’s stock in a transaction on Monday, September 20th.
 The stock was sold at an average price of $60.64, for a total value of $1,516,000.00.
 The disclosure for this sale can be found here.
 Insiders sold a total of 60,716 shares of company stock valued at $3,553,545 over the last three months.
 Insiders own 0.11% of the company’s stock.

 BMY has been the topic of a number of recent analyst reports.
-Berenberg Bank dropped their price objective on Bristol-Myers Squibb from $75.00 to $71.00 and set a “buy” rating on the stock in a report on Monday, October 11th.
+Morgan Stanley dropped their price objective on Bristol-Myers Squibb from $71.00 to $66.00 and set an “equal weight” rating on the stock in a report on Tuesday, October 12th.
+Berenberg Bank decreased their target price on Bristol-Myers Squibb from $75.00 to $71.00 and set a “buy” rating for the company in a research report on Monday, October 11th.
+TheStreet raised Bristol-Myers Squibb from a “c+” rating to a “b” rating in a research report on Wednesday, November 17th.
 BMO Capital Markets initiated coverage on Bristol-Myers Squibb in a research report on Thursday, November 18th.
 They issued an “outperform” rating and a $72.00 target price for the company.
-Morgan Stanley decreased their target price on Bristol-Myers Squibb from $71.00 to $66.00 and set an “equal weight” rating for the company in a research report on Tuesday, October 12th.
-Argus cut Bristol-Myers Squibb from a “buy” rating to a “hold” rating and set a $49.00 target price for the company. in a research report on Monday, November 1st.
-Finally, TheStreet raised Bristol-Myers Squibb from a “c+” rating to a “b” rating in a research report on Wednesday, November 17th.
-Three analysts have rated the stock with a hold rating, seven have issued a buy rating and one has given a strong buy rating to the stock.
-According to MarketBeat.com, the stock presently has an average rating of “Buy” and an average target price of $67.25.
+Finally, Barclays decreased their target price on Bristol-Myers Squibb from $68.00 to $66.00 and set an “equal weight” rating for the company in a research report on Thursday, October 28th.
+Three investment analysts have rated the stock with a hold rating, seven have issued a buy rating and one has assigned a strong buy rating to the company’s stock.
+Based on data from MarketBeat.com, the stock presently has an average rating of “Buy” and a consensus target price of $67.25.

 Bristol-Myers Squibb Profile